rouvinerh/tp/docs/DeveloperGuide.md

 3. `Validation.validateBmiInput()` is called to validate each parameter.
 Once valid, correct parameters are used to construct a new `Bmi` object.

 4. The `Bmi` constructor adds the newly created object into `HealthList.BMIS`.
-The BMI value and Bmi category will be obtained from `calculateBmiValue()` method and `getBmiCategory()' respectively.
+The BMI value and Bmi category will be obtained from `calculateBmiValue()` and `getBmiCategory()` methods respectively.

 5. The `Bmi` object is passed to `Output.printAddBmi()` and a message acknowledging the successful adding is printed to the screen.

 This is the sequence diagram for adding a period from `parseBMiInput()`:

 ![Bmi Sequence Diagram](img/sequence_diagrams/bmi_sequence.png)

+validateBmiInput uses the Validation class to check all the parameters specified by the user when adding a Bmi, and throws an exception if it is invalid.

 ###### [Back to table of contents](#table-of-contents)